-School rules apply to all school social events.
+School rules apply to all school social events (including dress code set by sponsoring committee).
 Guests attending these events are expected to observe the same rules as students, and a student inviting a guest will share responsibility for the conduct of his or her guest.